 - Payment is done at the beginning of the period

 The following image shows the output.

-Observe that in the cell C7, we have calculated the Interest per Period by subtracting the Yearly Inflation Rate from the Yearly Interest Rate and then divided the value by the Number of Payments per Year.
+Observe that in cell C7, we have calculated the Interest per Period by subtracting the Yearly Inflation Rate from the Yearly Interest Rate and then divided the value by the Number of Payments per Year.

 What if the Yearly Return is lower than the Inflation Rate?

 See this image.
-When annual return is lower than the inflation rate, you will actually lose money.
+When the annual return is lower than the inflation rate, you will actually lose money.